salihkilicli/Databases-and-Computational-Tools-Used-in-Big-Data/README.md

 11) Parallel R
 12) Python

 My homework average was 100% in the course, but if you think there is an easier/faster way to solve some of the problems, please let me know.
-Unfortunately I have no permission to post the questions.
+Unfortunately, I have no permission to post the questions.